matthewrdev/building-addins-for-xamarin-studio/README.md

 #### CommandHandler
 One of the most common objects we'll create when building a Xamarin Studio addin are implementations of `CommandHandler`'s.

-A `CommandHandler` is an action that can be executed within a certain context within Xamarin Studio; we register a command handler into an *extension path*, used `Update` to decide if it can execute and finally use `Run` to perform an action.
+A `CommandHandler` is an action that can be executed within a certain context within Xamarin Studio; we register a command handler into the `\MonoDevelop\Ide\Commands` extension path, use `Update` to decide if it can execute and finally use `Run` to perform an action.

 #### IdeApp
 The `MonoDevelop.Ide.IdeApp` static class is your entry point into most of Xamarin Studio.
 It exposes the `Workbench`, the `Workspace`, various services and life cycle methods such as when the IDE is exiting.